 Sherryl started at the clinic in October 2012.
 After attending the Milwaukee County Zoo’s big cat exhibit, around age 12, her passion for exotic animals and the dream of one day becoming a zookeeper started.
 She graduated from University of Wisconsin- Steven’s Point in 2009 with a Bachelor’s degree in Wildlife Education and a minor in Captive Wildlife.
 Sherryl interned as a Wildlife and Animal Welfare Educator Specialist at the Racine Zoo for almost five years.
 Her passion and knowledge paired perfectly with her joy of getting children involved with animals.
 Sherryl wanted to expand her experience and knowledge within the animal field and found her place here at the Forest Home Animal Clinic.

 Sherryl shares her life with husband, Jeff, a beautiful Red-Ear Slider Turtle, Corteza, and two amazing dogs - A'more and Rockoo.

-In her spare time, she loves being with friends and family, especially her niece and nephews, Tatem, Robert, and Landyn.
+In her spare time, she loves being with friends and family, especially her niece and nephews, Tatem, Robert, Landyn, and Adeliene.
 She also enjoys being outdoors experiencing nature walks, fishing, and of course attending local zoos.